Silicon Valley

 Objectives of the mission

-In this third iteration of our Silicon Valley programme, the cohort selection criteria has a SaaS focus to ensure maximum value for participants attending the SaaStr conference.
+In this third iteration of our Silicon Valley programme, the cohort selection criteria had a SaaS (software as a service) focus to ensure maximum value for participants attending the SaaStr conference.
 The agenda also contained networking events, Q&A sessions with relevant VCs and Founders, and a founder showcase to raise the profile of Techscaler and the participating companies in Silicon Valley.

 Agenda